| Every

 is how to establish a profit for their company.
 You need to

 understand overhead and how to price a job.
+It is amazing to me how

 often I see a group of contractors who are given the same